ISPSM 2025

 Information for submission

 Abstracts for papers (about 30 minutes each including Q&A) should be anonymized PDFs of maximum 500 words, excluding references and 3-5 keywords.
-A separate title page reporting the speaker(s)' name, affiliation, and email address should be attached.
+To submit an abstract, please use the following link.

-Proposals for symposia (2 hours including Q&A, maximum 5 papers) should be between 1500 and 2000 words, excluding references and 3-5 keywords.
+Proposals for symposia (2 hours including Q&A, maximum 4 papers) should be PDF files between 1500 and 2000 words, excluding references and 3-5 keywords.
 Unlike papers, they should not be anonymized: speakers' affiliations and contacts should be included in the main text.

 Program committee (ISPSM Council members)